NicolaHearn/MAKERS-databases-exercises/blog_recipe_two_tables.md

   post_content text
 );

--- Then the table with the foreign key first.
+-- Then the table with the foreign key.
 CREATE TABLE comments (
   id SERIAL PRIMARY KEY,
   comment_content text,